codingwithjen/eshop/README.md

 Here’s a list of my stretch goals while building this application.
 I do intend on adding more to the eShop website and I plan on constantly updating goals as provided by my mentor or myself:

-- [x]  Fake payment through third-party
+- [x]  Fake payment through "third-party"
+- [ ]  Admin to fulfill order status to paid, or in progress...
 - [ ]  Or Stripe Payment feature
 - [x]  Fake order confirmation or orders page
 - [x]  Fake customer reviews